 - 1 large onion chopped

-- 1-2 Tbsp vegetable oil
+- 1-2 tablespoons vegetable oil

 - 2-3 garlic cloves

-- 1½ lb ground beef(you can use pork or turkey if you prefer)
+- 1 ½ pounds ground beef you can use pork or turkey if you prefer

-- 1 tsp unsweetened cocoa powder
+- 1 teaspoon unsweetened cocoa powder

-- 1 tsp cumin
+- 1 teaspoon cumin

-- ¼ tsp cinnamon
+- ¼ teaspoon cinnamon

-- ½ tsp freshly ground pepper
+- ½ teaspoon freshly ground pepper

 - salt to taste

-- 1 chipotle chile, canned in adobo sauce and minced
+- 1 chipotle chile canned in adobo sauce and minced

-- 2 oz unsweetened chocolate chopped
+- 2 ounces unsweetened chocolate chopped or dark chocolate

 - 2-3 cups water as necessary

-- Add cocoa powder, cumin, cinnamon, ground pepper and chipotle chile.
+- Add cocoa powder, cumin, cinnamon, ground pepper, and chipotle chile.
 Mix well.

 - Add the drained beans and the diced tomatoes.

 - Add water to cover and bring to a boil.
-Reduce heat and let simmer for about 15 minutes stirring occasionally.
+Reduce heat and let simmer for about 15 minutes, stirring occasionally.